-Your personal data is being used by the School and Dorset Council for the purposes of an application for admission to school.
-We undertake to ensure your personal data will only be used in accordance with our privacy notice.
-Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notice, by signing below.
+Your personal data may be used by the School and Devon County Council for the purposes of an application for admission to school.
+We undertake to ensure your personal data will only be used in accordance with our privacy notice which can be accessed at https://new.devon.gov.uk/privacy/privacy-notices/ It may be shared with others in relation to the school admission process.
+Please confirm that you give your consent to the School and LA using your personal data as outlined in our privacy notices, by signing below.
 You have the right to withdraw your consent at any time.
-If you wish to exercise any of your rights under the General Data Protection Regulation, please contact Dorset Council's Data Protection Officer.
-For more information about Data Protection, please contact the School or visit https://www.dorsetcouncil.gov.uk/w/data-protection-guide?plback_url=%2Fsearch%3Fq%3Ddata%2Bprotection
+Should you wish to withdraw consent, please contact the Admissions Team at admission@devon.gov.uk or 0345 155 1019.
+If you wish to exercise any of your rights under the General Data Protection Regulation, please contact the Data Protection Officer for School or LA.